thephpleague/csv/docs/9.0/reader/statement.md

 $csv = Reader::createFromString($document);
 $csv->setHeaderOffset(0);
 $records = $constraints->process($csv);
-//returns a ResultSet containing records which validates all the constraints.
+//returns a ResultSet containing records which validate all the constraints.
 ```

-Since the `Statement` instance is created independent of the CSV document you can re-use it on different CSV
+Since a `Statement` instance is independent of the CSV document you can re-use it on different CSV
-document or `TabularDataReader` instances if needed.
+documents or `TabularDataReader` instances if needed.

 ## FragmentFinder